fusioncharts/dev_centre_docs/chart-guide/chart-configurations/drill-down.md

 ### Create and configure linked charts

-Using linked charts, you can create unlimited levels of drill-down charts with a single data source.
+Using linked charts, you can create unlimited levels of drill down  charts with a single data source.
 The parent chart contains all chart data—for the parent chart as well as all levels of descendant (child, grandchild) charts.
 The links to all descendant charts are also defined in the parent chart.

-You can drill-down into the descendant charts by clicking the data plot items of the parent chart.
+You can drill down  into the descendant charts by clicking the data plot items of the parent chart.
 The descendant charts can either replace the parent chart, with an option to drill-up, or they can open in new windows or frames.

 Create linked charts by following the steps given below: